 The drying and curing processes that cannabis plants usually go through can have a devastating impact on terpenes, the plant’s flavor and aroma compounds.
 Terpenes are present in trichomes, which cover buds and surrounding foliage.

 During drying and curing, moisture and chlorophyll leave the plant.
 This can expose trichomes to heat, oxygen, and light, all of which can degrade terpenes.
-Trichomes also tend to break off of a plant as it is handled and moved around during harvesting.
+Trichomes also tend to break off a plant as it is handled and moved around during harvesting.

 After harvesting, frozen plants are put through a solvent extraction process, using butane, propane, or another solvent.